gongahkia/personal-wiki/DataStructuresAndAlgorithms.md

 * algorithm: sequence of steps to solve a problem
 * big o notation: describes performance of an algorithm as size of the dataset increases
     * `n`: variable representing size of dataset
-* time complexity:
+* time complexity: time taken for an algorithm to complete execution
-* space complexity:
+* space complexity: memory taken for an algorithm to complete execution

 ## Big O Notation